For More Information and photos about the 1st Battalion, 77th

 be created or maintained by the USO.
 Contents of the programs are mailed to the

 flag football,” said PFC.
-Damien L. Robinson, supply clerk, 1st Bn., 77th FA
+Damien L. Robinson, supply clerk, 1st Battalion, 77th

 Pfc.
 Damien L.